New York for Students and Interns

 For gluten-free restaurants …

-lists kosher restaurants in New York State, and divides its NYC listings by borough and Manhattan neighborhood.
+Nachas.org lists kosher restaurants in New York State, and divides its New York City listings by borough and Manhattan neighborhood.
 Some entries include links to the restaurant’s Web site, and all have price and contact information.

 For dining in …

-is an online delivery service connecting you to restaurants all over New York.
-By entering an address, you’ll be presented with listings of nearby eateries with food ratings, prices, estimated delivery time, occasional discount offers and photos of food.
-The site also makes it easy to reorder your favorite dishes.
+SeamlessWeb is an online delivery service connecting you to restaurants all over New York.
+Enter an address to get a list of nearby eateries with food ratings, prices, estimated delivery time, occasional discount offers and photos of food.

-promises “Food at Your Fingertips” by using their free service.
-Enter your address (hint: for best results, enter street name/number and zip code only) for a list of participating merchants throughout New York, complete with essential info like minimum order amount, delivery hours and ratings of quality, value and speed.
+Delivery.com promises “Food at Your Fingertips” by using their free service.
+Enter your address (hint: for best results, enter street name/number and zip code only) for a list of participating New York restaurants, complete with essential info like minimum order amount, delivery hours and ratings of quality, value and speed.

 Who knew?